-Where share options are awarded to directors or employees, the fair value of the options at the date of grant is charged to the Statement Of Comprehensive Income over the vesting period.
-Non-market vesting conditions are considered by adjusting the number of equity instruments expected to vest at period ended 31 December 2020 so that, ultimately, the cumulative amount recognised over the vesting period is based on the number of options that eventually vest.
+Where share options are awarded to directors or employees, the fair value of the options at the date of grant is charged to the statement of comprehensive income over the vesting period.
+Non-market vesting conditions are considered by adjusting the number of equity instruments expected to vest at each balance sheet date so that, ultimately, the cumulative amount recognised over the vesting period is based on the number of options that eventually vest.
 Market vesting conditions are factored into the fair value of the options granted.
 The cumulative expense is not adjusted for failure to achieve a market vesting condition.
 No charge will be made for the Value Creation Plan until such time the Company completes an acquisition.